Ash-a9236/JAVA_MANS/01_METHODS.md

 As you might have noticed, all methods and classes are enclosed in curly brackets ({}).
 Those brackets define the method's start and end as well as <span style="color: var(--highlight)">scope</span> of the variables.

-Variables all have scopes in which you can use them, and after the scope, they are automatically deleted by the program.
+Variables all have scopes in which you can use them, and after the scope, they are automatically deleted by Java.
 You, as the programmer, needs to know and define the scope of each variable you use in your program.

 ```java